Cross Country Skiing

-Your options and where to go will be determined by the weather, snow and time of winter you come to Mammoth.
+Your options and where to go will be determined by the weather, snow and the time of winter you come to Mammoth.

 As we get into winter the snow level’s and colder air moves into the lower elevations.
+Giving you lots of option for Cross-Country skiing.

-First up is the Free Cross Country trail system we have right here in town.
+First up is the Free Cross-Country trail system we have right here in town.

 You can park right at the Mammoth Lakes Visitors Center and the trail head is located right there.